vaibee/PDF-Invoice-Generator/README.md

 Contributions are welcome!
 If you have ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the  creater Vaibhav Charan.
+This project is licensed under the  creator Vaibhav Charan.